Intelligentcontract allows you to amend the format of any notification (issued as an email) that is sent from your account.

 This is where you can select the email template that you wish to create - the Drop down list will display all the template types that are available.

-There are separate templates for Users and Non-Users, ie. 'Task Updated' & 'Task Updated (for Non Users)', so you can have differing email content dependent on their access to your account.
-(Admin, Full & Read Only Users will receive the same email).
+There are separate templates for Users and Non-Users( ie. 'Task Updated' & 'Task Updated' for Non Users), so you can have differing email contents dependent on their access to your account (Admin, Full & Read Only Users will receive the same email).